dergigi/dergigi.github.io/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 I tried to group the teachings of Bitcoin by topics, resulting in three
 parts:

-* I: Philosophical Teachings of Bitcoin
+1. I: Philosophical Teachings of Bitcoin
-* II: Economic Teachings of Bitcoin
+2. II: Economic Teachings of Bitcoin
-* III: Technological Teachings of Bitcoin
+3. III: Technological Teachings of Bitcoin

 As hinted above, attempting to answer this question fully is a fool's errand, thus my answers will always be incomplete.
 I would like to lessen this shortcoming by inviting you, dear reader, to share your own answers to [this question]:

+{% include image.html name="tweet.png" %}

 > What have you learned from Bitcoin?
 > <cite>Arjun Balaji</cite>